KiCad/kicad-source-mirror/Documentation/development/ui-policy.md

 validators to transfer data to and from controls and allow the default dialog button handlers work the way they were designed.

+## Internationalization ## {#dialog-i18n}

+To generate a list of strings occurring in a dialog, one needs to enable 'internationalize' checkbox in the project properties.
+Otherwise, it will not be possible to translate the dialog.

 # String Quoting # {#quoting}
 Often text strings will be quoted for display which use may used in controls that render HTML.
 Using angle brackets will cause grief for HTML rendering